 The Ghost in the Machine

-In a closed room there is a person with whom one cannot speak, but can only communicate with messages written in Chinese through a mail slot.
-Can this be used to find out without a doubt whether this person actually understands Chinese?
+In a locked room there is a person with whom you cannot speak, but only communicate with messages written in Chinese through a mail slot.
+But can it be used to find out without a doubt whether this person actually understands Chinese?
 He could just look for the right answer to a message in a large encyclopedia.
 It is impossible for outside observers to tell the difference.
 Nor can it be said with certainty whether a living being is conscious or merely imitates a corresponding behavior.

-The American philosopher John Searle (1932) illustrated this conviction with the thought experiment described, called "The Chinese Room".
+The philosopher Jean Searle illustrated this belief with the thought experiment described, called "The Chinese Room".
 It reveals one of the greatest difficulties in studying the human mind: its subjective character.
 One has one's own perception and can ascribe consciousness to other people by reasoning.
 But it is impossible to feel like another person - or even another being.

 But that doesn't stop scientists from wanting to fathom consciousness.
 Three different disciplines – working largely in isolation from the others – have dedicated themselves to the topic: philosophy, neuroscience and computer science.
-While the disciplines are vastly different, it seems promising to combine them to unravel one of humanity's most enduring mysteries: How does consciousness arise?
+Even if the disciplines differ greatly, it seems promising to combine them in order to get to the bottom of one of mankind's most persistent mysteries: How does consciousness arise? …